 Hochzeit: Large Church Weddings Follow Civil Ceremonies

 Large church weddings (hochzeit means wedding) commonly follow the small civil ceremonies required by German law.
 They are in many ways similar to American church weddings, but with some clear distinctions.
 One main difference is that the bride and groom process up the aisle together.
-They are already officially married at this point of course, so it would not make much sense for the bride's father to “give her away” to the groom, as is customary in American weddings.
+Of course, they are already officially married at this point, so it would not make much sense for the bride's father to "give her away" to the groom, as is customary in American weddings.
 Additionally, there are no bridesmaids or groomsmen processing down the aisle in a German ceremony.
 Some couples may opt to have a flower girl, who will wear a pretty dress and a wreath of flowers.
-The religious ceremony will often last as long as an hour and a half, and includes sermons, singing, and a Nuptial Mass if the couple is Catholic.
+The religious ceremony will often last as long as an hour and a half and includes sermons, singing, and a Nuptial Mass if the couple is Catholic.

 The typical German bride will wear a white bridal gown, but long trains are rare.
-Ballgown style wedding gowns without trains are popular.
+Ballgown-style wedding gowns without trains are popular.
 The over-the-top fairy princess style sought by so many American brides is not the norm in Germany.
-Fingertip veils are the most common length, although floor length veils are frequently worn by Catholic brides.
-If the bride does choose to wear a veil, she will keep it on at least through the first dance at the reception following the ceremony.
+Fingertip veils are the most common length, although floor-length veils are frequently worn by Catholic brides.
+If the bride does choose to wear a veil, she will keep it on, at least through the first dance at the reception following the ceremony.
 Grooms wear black suits or tuxedos, traditionally.
-Popular flowers for the bride's bouquet are roses, orchids, and lilies-of-the-valley.
+Popular flowers for the bride's bouquet include roses, orchids, and lilies-of-the-valley.
 May is an especially favored month for German weddings, which also happens to be the time when lilies-of-the-valley are in season.
 In fact, the dainty white blossoms are called “Bells of May” in Germany.
-The bride many also carry a long length of white ribbon with her bouquet, which serves a special purpose after the ceremony.
+The bride may also carry a long length of white ribbon with her bouquet, which serves a special purpose after the ceremony.
 Another thing which is customary for a German bride to carry is a little salt and bread, which is intended to bring a good harvest.
 The groom then carries a bit of grain to bring good luck and wealth.

 At the end of the church wedding, the newlyweds exit the church.
 They may find their path blocked by ribbons strung across the door by well-wishers.
 The groom is expected to “ransom” their way free by promising a party to the door-blockers.
 Something else that may take place right at the end of the church ceremony is baumstamm sägen.
 This is a fun custom in which a log is set out on sawhorses in front of the church.
 The bride and groom are required to saw through the log together.
 It is a symbol of their teamwork, and how well they work together to complete the task is supposed to be a sign of how well they will work together at other chores during their marriage.
 Once the newlyweds head down the steps of the church, they will be showered with rice.
 This is an ancient custom in many cultures, as the rice symbolizes fertility.
 Legend says that every grain of rice that sticks in the bride's hair represents another future child.